-Safety protocols can be around technical, physical and psychosocial safety, this holistic approach to safety is also what is discussed at the "Circus, a safer space for danger" conference from the 10th until the 12th of April 2024 in Antwerp, Belgium.
+Safety protocols can be around technical, physical and psychosocial safety, this holistic approach to safety is also what was discussed at the "Circus, a safe(r) space for danger" Conference from the 10th until the 12th of April 2024 in Antwerp, Belgium.

-There is no consensus about one fixed way of doing this, but important questions to ask or points to discuss in each school are:
+There is no consensus about one fixed way of doing this, but important questions to ask or points to discuss in every school are:

-- How are responsibilities regarding safety distributed in the school? - What are the protocols to prevent incidents/accidents? - What is the protocol after an incident/accident happens?
+- How are responsibilities regarding safety distributed in the school? - What are the protocols to prevent incidents/accidents?

-• Who has access to the equipment apart from the rigger?

-• How does the rigger get informed by students and teachers about things that are out of place, damaged or different than they normally are?

-- How to ensure that everyone using the space are aware of the correct safety protocols? - And finally in which way should inclusivity be a part of safety?
+- What is the protocol after an incident/accident happens? - Who has access to the equipment apart from the rigger? - How does the rigger get informed by students and teachers about things that are out of place, damaged or different than they normally are? - How to ensure that everyone using the space are aware of the correct - safety protocols? - In which way should inclusivity be a part of safety?